githubzoujiayun/global-dialog/README.md

-auto-cache
+global-dialog
 ======

-An autoCache frame for Android.
+A global dialog frame for Android.
 For more information see [the website][1].

 Download
 --------